Install Kubernetes using kubeadm

 awk '{print $1":"$2}' | \

-You can also override the image repository behavior of the kubeadm init
+The image repository behavior of the kubeadm init

-by using kubeadm with a configuration file.
+can also be overrided by using kubeadm with a configuration file.

 # Run `kubeadm config print init-defaults` to see the default Init configuration.